-Subject: Transmittal of Fiscal Year (FY) 2020 Income Limits for the Public Housing and Section 8 Programs
+Subject: Transmittal of Fiscal Year (FY) 2021 Income Limits for the Public Housing and Section 8 Programs

 This notice transmits income limits used to define the terms "very low-income", "low-income" and "extremely low-income" in accordance with Section 3(b)(2) of the United States Housing Act of 1937, as amended.
-These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2020 or the date issued.
+These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2021 or the date issued.

 Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2020.
-The national median family income for the United States for FY 2020 is \$78,500, an increase of almost four percent over the national median family income in FY 2019.
-Twice this change is 7.9 percent which is greater than five percent, so this higher value is used as the cap on increases.
+HUD has maintained these limits to increases and decreases in income limits for FY 2021.
+HUD has maintained these limits to increases and decreases in income limits for FY 2021.
+The national median family income for the United States for FY 2021 is \$79,900, an increase of almost two percent over the national median family income of \$78,500 in FY 2020.
+Twice this change is 3.6 percent which is less than five percent, so for FY 2021 income limits the cap is five percent.

 HUD section 8 Income Limits begin with the calculation of median family incomes for each area.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2020, there are no changes to the geographic area definitions used last year.
-There is, however one fewer record in the EXCEL files because Bedford city in VA is no longer incorporated and is now part of Bedford County, VA.
-It remains part of the Lynchburg, VA MSA but is no longer listed separately as a Virginia city.
+For FY 2021, the geographic definitions incorporate all changes published by the Office of Management and Budget through the April 10, 2018 bulletin.
+A new metropolitan area was formed in 2018, Twin Falls, ID MSA, which means that the two nonmetropolitan counties in this MSA (Jerome County and Twin Falls County) are now metropolitan counties and identified by HUD as HUD Metro FMR Areas (HMFAs).
 HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.